zzzprojects/docs/eval-expression.net/pages/troubleshooting/md5-exception.md

 #### Ask for a compatible key

-Contact us and we will send you a new key supporting FIPS: info@zzzprojects.com
+Contact us and we will send you a new key supporting FIPS: <a href="mailto:info@zzzprojects.com">info@zzzprojects.com</a>

-Why don't we generate a key compatible with FIPS by default?
-Because it will not be supported for a client machine with Windows XP or below.

 #### Disable FIPS